 As products and services combine, these conversations will become deeper, and product design will require more innovation and planning.
 Be prepared for the product-as-a-service phenomenon.
 It promises to be a wild ride.

-Discover how Sketch-to-Scale® is transforming the way products are designed, developed and delivered in your industry.
+Discover how Flex is transforming the way products are designed, developed, and delivered in your industry.